Tapinella atrotomentosa: Distribution and habitat

 It is a saprobic fungus found growing on tree stumps of conifers in North America, Europe, Central America (Costa Rica), east into Asia where it has been recorded from Pakistan and China.
 The fruit bodies appear in summer and autumn, even in drier spells when other mushrooms are not evident.

 Toxicity

+The mushrooms are not generally considered edible, but have been used as a food source in parts of eastern Europe.
 The species contains toxins which may cause gastrointestinal upset.
 There have been cases of poisoning reported in European literature.

-Although Tapinella atrotomentosa mushrooms are not generally considered edible, they have been used as a food source in parts of eastern Europe.
-Tests on the chemical composition and free amino acid levels of the mushroom suggest that they are not considerably different from other edible gilled mushrooms such as Armillaria mellea.
 Linus Zeitlmayr reports that young mushrooms are edible, but warns than older ones have a foul bitter or inky flavour and are possibly poisonous.
 The bitter flavour is allegedly improved by boiling the mushrooms and discarding the water, but is indigestible to many.

+Tests on the chemical composition and free amino acid levels of the mushroom suggest that they are not considerably different from other edible gilled mushrooms such as Armillaria mellea.